primev/mev-commit/contracts/doc/GasTankDepositor.md

    - This always transfers exactly `MAXIMUM_DEPOSIT` amount
    - Transfer occurs directly from user's EOA balance (if sufficient funds available)
    - No user interaction required - fully automated
-   - No need for `maxTransferAllowance` as RPC is restricted to minimum amount only

 4. **Off-Chain Ledger Operations**:
    - RPC service tracks user balances in off-chain ledger